Zerodha logo

 Total 29 5

-Investors (2), (3), (5), (9), and (10) have won the lottery conducted by the registrar and will receive shares against their IPO application.
-If an investor had applied at a price below the upper price band, then the bids would not have been considered for the allotment lottery.
+Investors 2, 3, 5, 9, and 10 won the lottery and will receive shares.
+If you had applied at a price below the upper price band, your bid would not be considered for the allotment lottery.